blackknight36/puppet-selinux/forge_modules/cups/README.md

 An example using almost every possible parameter:

     printer { "Extended_Printer":
         ensure       => present,
         uri          => "lpd://localhost/printer_a",
         description  => "This is the printer description", location     => "Main office",

+        # Printer driver/description
         ppd          => "/Library/Printers/PPDs/Printer.ppd", # Full path to vendor PPD
         # OR
         model        => "", # A valid model, you can list these with lpinfo -m, this is usually what you would call a
                             # list of installed drivers.
         # OR
-        interface   => "/path/to/system/v/interface/file", # Interface script run for this destination shared      => false, # Printer will be shared and published by CUPS enabled     => true, # Enabled by default options     => { media => 'A4' }, # Hash of options ( name => value ), these are non vendor specific options.
+        interface    => "/path/to/system/v/interface/file", # Interface script run for this destination

+        shared       => false, # Printer will be shared and published by CUPS error_policy => abort_job, # underscored version of error policy enabled      => true, # Enabled by default options      => {  }, # Hash of options ( name => value ), supplied as -o flag to lpadmin.

+        # Vendor/driver options
+        page_size    => 'A4',
+        input_tray   => 'Tray1',
+        color_model  => 'CMYK',  # or 'Gray' usually for grayscale.
+        duplex       => '',

+        # AND Any other custom driver specific option...
-        ppd_options => { 'HPOption_Duplexer' => 'False' }, # Hash of vendor PPD options
+        ppd_options  => { 'HPOption_Duplexer' => 'False' }, # Hash of vendor PPD options, set on creation.
     }

-- The easiest way to find out a list of valid options for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.
+- To find valid vendor/ppd values for a printer, install it locally using the vendor supplied PPD and run `lpoptions -p <dest> -l`.
+You can also read the PPD if that's your thing.
+- Note that some options like `shared` and `error_policy` are parameters available at creation time only.

+### Default Printer

+To make the basic printer from the previous section the default:

+    default_printer { "Basic_Printer":
+        ensure => present,
+        require => Printer['Basic_Printer'],
+    }

+Note that this has almost zero effect on Mac OS X, due to the GUI not really respecting the system wide lpoptions.

+**Why not add a `default` property to the printer resource?**
+Because the command line makes it unfeasible to set the default printer to nothing.
+This makes it impossible for all instances to have `default => false`.
+It also means that changing default from true to false sometimes fails and creates a non-idempotent resource.
+(This could be overcome in future by editing `/etc/cups/lpoptions`).

 ### Facts